CharlRitter/rank-be-coding-test/README.md

-<h1 align="center"> Rank BE Coding Test </h1> <br>
+<h1 align="center"> SPAN BE Coding Test </h1> <br>

 <p align="center">
-  This is my solution to the Back-End coding challenge as part of Rank's interview process
+  This is my solution to the Back-End coding challenge as part of SPAN's interview process
 </p>